Lloyd Blankfein: Compensation

 Blankfein's compensation at Goldman Sachs has been at the center of controversy and interest to financial reporters and the general public.
 He was paid a base salary of $600,000 with a total compensation package of $54.4 million in 2006 as the highest-paid executive on Wall Street.
 His bonus reflected the performance of Goldman Sachs, which reported record net earnings of $9.5 billion.
 The compensation included a cash bonus of $27.3 million, with the rest paid in stock and options.
 A year later, he received total compensation of $53.9 million, which included a base salary of $600,000, a cash bonus of $26.9 million, stocks granted of $15.5 million and options granted of $10.4 million.
 On April 7, 2009, he recommended guidelines to overhaul executive compensation.
-According to The New York Times, he said that lessons from the global financial crisis included the need to "apply basic standards to how we compensate people in our industry".
+According to The New York Times, he said that lessons from the 2008 financial crisis included the need to "apply basic standards to how we compensate people in our industry".
 He received US$23 million in salary and bonuses in 2015, which was slightly down from the US$24 million he earned in 2014 from Goldman Sachs.
 According to the Financial Times, Blankfein earned an estimated $22.3 million in 2016.